atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Saturday, September 5 2020
+- Lyft assessment on Byteboard, vanilla JS API integrations to two endpoints, returning a place and an image of said place

+---
 #### Friday, September 4 2020
 - Round 2 technical interview with NorthPoint Development (nested loops)
 - Mac disc cleanup & file reorganization (removed 18 gigs)